kvandana2000/omdb/README.md

-# omdb api access script
+# Omdb api access script

-This script helps you to access OMDB Movie database API and return movie rating api key need to be generated from http://www.omdbapi.com/ and then should be passed as argument to this program
+This script helps you to access OMDB Movie database API and return movie rating.
+Api key need to be generated from http://www.omdbapi.com/ and then should be passed as argument to this program

 ### Execution